 - Take benefit from its write/read speed.

-- You have almost equal size of drives.
+- You have an almost equal size of drives.

 What is RAID 10?

-As mentioned earlier, a Redundant Array of Independent (or Inexpensive) Disks is the acronym of RAID.
-There are several other levels from 0 to 9 as well for the same purpose with different benefits.
+As mentioned earlier, a Redundant Array of Independent (or Inexpensive) Disk is the acronym of RAID.
+There are several other levels from 0 to 9 for the same purpose with different benefits.
 RAID 10 is the combination of RAID 1 and RAID 0.